iQuHACK/2021_EntanglementX/README.md

 ![Grid](https://github.com/iQuHACK/2021_EntanglementX/blob/main/Torus_graph.png)

 ### The Rules
 The player is provided with the initial quantum state (*I*, which is the superposition of a list edge basis vectors with specific amplitudes), a target quantum state (*T*) and the walk length (*L*) .
 The goal of the player is to choose the coin operators for the vertices in *G* and a start vertex such that the quantum state after L iterations should be as close to *T* as possible.
-Some of the coin operators are shown below.
+Some of the coin operators that the player can choose are shown below.
 The player also has an option to choose a *Random Coin Operator* which selects uniformly at random a coin operator for each node from the list of operotors before the game begins.

 ![Gates](https://github.com/iQuHACK/2021_EntanglementX/blob/main/gates.png)